 The most important thing in buying or selling property is closing the deal.
 A great agent makes sure that no detail falls under the radar.

 Finding a buyer or seller is one thing, but closing the deal is a whole other challenge.
-When it comes to dealing property, there are details you shouldn’t miss, such as getting the buyer to obtain a pre-approved mortgage or following up with your property’s appraisal.
+When it comes to buying and selling property, there are details you shouldn’t miss, such as getting the buyer to obtain a pre-approved mortgage or following up with your property’s appraisal.
 A good real estate agent makes sure that all details regarding the sale or purchase of the property are dealt with accordingly, even before closing the deal.

 Signs of a Great Real Estate Agent